msprijatelj/valk-lancer-houserules/DOCUMENTATION.md

 #### Metahook

-* Change so that instead of mirroring heat and conditions, instead when one character is affected by a Tech Action, the other character receives the same effect.
+* Change so that instead of mirroring heat and conditions, instead when one character is affected by a hostile Tech Action, the other character receives the same effect.
 Additionally, add the ability to end Metahook early as a Quick Action.
   * The mirrored Heat is incredibly dangerous for Metahook, regardless of whether that Heat is friendly or hostile.
 This preserves the original intent of a shared system while allowing for safe usage of self-inflicted heat and conditions.

 #### OSIRIS-Class NHP